Wifx/packet_forwarder/lora_pkt_fwd/readme.md

 * global_conf.json.US902.*: to be used for Semtech reference design v1.0 or v1.5.
 (No calibration done for RSSI offset and TX gains yet).
   Configured for US 902MHz channels.
+* global_conf.json.LORIX_One.*.EU868.basic: to be used for LORIX One gateway (No calibration done for RSSI offset yet).

 Beside board related flavours, there are "features" flavours named "basic", "gps", "beacon".